 The optimum drainage is achieved through ~4 mm particles.
 Any larger particles increase very little to drainage and become mere obstructions to root growth.
-And when the particle size is under ~2.5 mm, water will form a perched water table (PWT) at the container bottom or above coarse drainage layers, where capillary action overcomes gravity.
-Perch water can evaporate but will not drain.
+And when the particle size is under ~2.5 mm, water will form a perched water table (PWT) at the container bottom, or above any layer of more coarse-textured, where capillary action overcomes gravity.
+Perch water can only evaporate but will not drain.
 It occupies air spaces and can cause root rot.
-The smaller the particles size, the greater the PWT height, regardless of the sizes and shapes of containers.
+The smaller the particle size, the greater the PWT height, regardless of the sizes and shapes of containers.